H0llyW00dzZ/K8sBlackPearl/README.md

 - [x] **Dynamic Task Execution Model**: Implemented a dynamic task execution model that allows for registering and retrieving `TaskRunner` implementations based on task types, enhancing extensibility.
 > [!NOTE]
 > This specialized feature has been successfully integrated.

+## Load Configuration Task
+- [x] **Load Configuration**: Enhanced the application to load task configurations from a YAML file, improving ease of use and configurability.

 ## Pod Labeling Logic Enhancement
 - [x] **Optimized Pod Labeling**: